tshepang/blog/content/basic usage of Python with Oracle DB, in Debian.md

 +++

 What if you wanted to access Oracle using Python?
-Once you are [set up], it\'s real easy.
-We use [cx\_Oracle], the most popular Python library to read Oracle DBs.
+Once you are [set up], it's real easy.
+We use [cx_Oracle], the most popular Python library to read Oracle DBs.

-Let\'s start by simply reading the DB:
+Let's start by simply reading the DB:

 ``` {.sourceCode .python}
 import cx_Oracle